teofeliu/language_learning_evaluator/README.md

 The Language Learning Evaluator is a FastAPI-based application that assesses language proficiency from audio inputs.
 It provides a comprehensive evaluation of accent, vocabulary, grammar, conjugation, cultural knowledge, and expression.

+*If you could transport yourself to one moment in history, which moment would it be and why?
+What would this moment feel like?
+Paint the scene.
+Be thorough with your answer.*

+Answering the question above with a voice recording will return a score and evaluation on your Accent, Grammar, Conjugation, Culture, and Expression.

 ## Key Technologies

 - **FastAPI**: High-performance web framework for building APIs with Python 3.6+